© 2019 Baptist Health. All Rights Reserved.

 The PSA test isn't a perfect screening tool for prostate cancer.
 Before having the test, thoroughly review its risks and benefits with a doctor.

-Sources: American Cancer Society; Prostate Cancer Foundation; U.S. Prevention Services Task Force
+Sources: American Cancer Society; Centers for Disease Control and Prevention; U.S. Preventive Services Task Force; UpToDate